sebastians1999/federated-sparql-rag-agent/README.md

 ## Additional Information

 During the development of this repository a number of notebooks were created.
 Not only for deveopment and prototyping, but also to validate approaches (e.g. what is the best approach for column matching in the evaluation framework), or for analysis of results.
 All these notebooks can be found in the directory `jupyter_notebooks`.
-In this directory you can find another ReadMe file, detailing what these notebooks contain.
+In this directory you can find another README file, detailing what these notebooks contain.

 ## Experiment Logs Overview